 Many people often do not know the differences between scripting languages and programming languages and use the terms interchangeably.
 They might sound similar but are quite different from each other.
-Everyone who wants to set their foot in the world of software development must know the differences between scripting languages and programming languages.
+Everyone who wants to set foot in the world of software development must know the differences between scripting languages and programming languages.
 Recent developments in the world of programming have, however, blurred the line of distinction between them.

 Both languages are used for software development.
 All scripting languages can be used as programming languages but vice versa is not true.
 The basic difference between them is that scripting languages are not compiled, they are interpreted.
 Before the advent of scripting languages, programming languages were used to develop software like Microsoft PowerPoint, Microsoft Excel, Internet Explorer, etc. However, there arose a need for languages to incorporate additional functionalities, hence the need for scripting languages.
 Let us now understand scripting language and programming languages in detail, and then we will look at some differences between them.